programmfabrik/easydb-documentation/content/sysadmin/installation/postgres-upgrade.en.md

 ```

 ### cleanup
-After a few days and after your tests you should finally delete the exported files and old image:
+After a few days and after your tests you should finally delete the exported files and the obsolete docker image:

 ```bash
 docker exec easydb-pgsql rm /backup/eas.pgdump /backup/easydb5.pgdump